 uPVC Casement Windows vs Traditional Timber Windows

 Aesthetics – Many would agree that the look and feel of Traditional Timber Windows is one that can’t be replicated – although, in recent years, Timber Alternative windows have come a long way.
 In addition to this, there are numerous customisation options available with uPVC casement windows, we’ve found that Rosewood has been one of our most popular colours on new installations in the past year.

 Cost – In terms of initial investment, uPVC casement windows will cost you much less, in addition to this, you will make additional savings on your heating bills and maintenance costs.
 However, timber windows will usually have a longer lifespan than the uPVC alternative if looked after properly.

-Insulation – Whilst some traditional timber windows have now improved their energy ratings, as a general rule of thumb, you can expect superior heat and noise insulation with uPVC casement windows.
+Insulation – Whilst some traditional timber windows have now improved their energy ratings, you can expect superior heat and noise insulation with uPVC casement windows, as a general rule of thumb.

 Added Value – Following the initial large investment, traditional timber windows generally add a larger percentage of value to a home, however, some experts still estimate having uPVC windows installed can raise the value of a property by as much as 2%.

 uPVC stands for ‘unplasticised Polyvinyl Chloride’, it’s one of the most popular building materials around tidy, due to being extremely versatile, safe, low maintenance and durable. uPVC isn’t just found in windows and doors, due to its versatility it can be found in fascias, weatherboarding, drainage systems and sewage pipes – it’s also completely recyclable.

 If you would like to find out more about our uPVC casement windows, or any of the other windows in our range, please give us a call on 01252 414800 or fill out a contact form and we will get back to you.
 Alternatively, why not pop into our Camberley-based showroom and see our full range of windows and doors for yourself?